tdmore-dev/tdmore/docs/book/04-API.md

 tdmore1 <- nlmixrUI(modelCode1) %>% tdmore()
 ```

 Your model is ready to use.
-Have a look at the content by calling:
+Have a look at its content by calling:

 ```r